-OHCA COMMENT DUE DATE: May 13, 2023
+OHCA COMMENT DUE DATE: January 6, 2025

-The proposed policy is an Emergency Rule.
-The proposed policy was presented at the March 7, 2023, Tribal Consultation.
-Additionally, this proposed change will be presented to the Medical Advisory Committee on May 4, 2023, and the OHCA Board of Directors on June 28, 2023.
+The proposed policy changes are currently in effect as Emergency Rules and must be promulgated as Permanent Rules.
+The proposed policy was presented at the March 7, 2023, Tribal Consultation and at the May 4, 2023, Medical Advisory Committee meeting.
+Additionally, this proposed change will be presented at a Public Hearing scheduled for January 6, 2025, and is scheduled to be presented as permanent rules to the OHCA Board of Directors on January 15, 2025.